The ads made to change hearts and minds

 The focus shifts again, this time to showing the lighter side of life here.

-One film, "Citizens" features Van Morrison's Brown Eyed Girl, while "Boys" uses a new song called Days Like This.
+One film, Citizens, features Van Morrison's Brown Eyed Girl, while Boys uses a new song called Days Like This.

 The song is cemented in the public consciousness when Van performs it in November as Bill Clinton visits Belfast to switch on the Christmas tree lights.